-RITS is designed to achieve a very high standard of operational reliability, with comprehensive policies and controls in place to: ensure reliability of IT infrastructure, monitor performance in real time and address potential problems promptly; maintain sufficient capacity; and manage change effectively.
+RITS is designed to achieve a very high standard of operational reliability, with comprehensive policies and controls in place to: ensure reliability of IT infrastructure, monitor performance in real time and address potential problems promptly; maintain sufficient capacity; maintain the security and integrity of the system; and manage change effectively.
 The Bank manages the operational risks arising from RITS within the Bank's organisation-wide risk management framework (see Key Consideration 2.6).

 The Bank sets clear operational reliability and capacity objectives and implements policies, procedures and controls to achieve those targets.
 The key operational targets for RITS are 99.95 per cent availability and minimum capacity to accommodate projected volumes 18 months in advance with 20 per cent headroom.
 The Bank has sufficient resources, including well-trained and competent personnel, to operate RITS.
-There is also an effective change management framework to ensure that system changes do not affect the operation of RITS.
-This framework was enhanced in August 2014.
-To ensure RITS will continue to meet resilience and performance targets in the future, a program of continuous improvement is in place.
-As part of this program, during the Assessment period an upgrade of RITS's core infrastructure was completed and further enhancements to network and system monitoring were implemented.
+There is also an effective change management framework to ensure that system changes do not adversely affect the operation of RITS.

+The Bank has also put in place a framework to maintain the security and integrity of RITS.
 Access to RITS is tightly controlled using a range of security controls.
 To gain access to the RITS User Interface, each user requires a RITS token with a valid and unique digital certificate; these are issued to users via a secure process.
-This system was updated in 2013.
 Access rights are controlled via unique logons for each user, creating an audit trail for each action within the system.
 All traffic across the various networks that are used to access RITS is encrypted.
-The RITS application and supporting infrastructure is segmented using firewalls approved by the Australian Signals Directorate.
+The RITS application and supporting infrastructure is segmented using firewalls approved by the Australian Signals Directorate (the agency responsible for evaluating information security products and services used by the Australian Government).
 Vulnerability assessments and penetration testing are undertaken periodically by external consultants.